shayan-alimoradi/Ecommerce-Django/README.md

 *Python3.8*

 ```
-    1. Create a virtual environment via **virtualenv venv**.
+    1. Create a virtual environment via virtualenv venv.
-    2. Activate venv through **source venv/bin/activate**.
+    2. Activate venv through source venv/bin/activate.
-    3. You must copy a sample of .env-sample in .env file with **cp .env-sample .env**.
+    3. You must copy a sample of .env-sample in .env file with cp .env-sample .env.
-    4. install all of the requirements package via command **pip install -r requirements.txt**.
+    4. install all of the requirements package via command pip install -r requirements.txt.
     5. Run the following command to get the database ready to go:

         python manage.py migrate